 Energy-saving appliances: Energy costs calculators

-Have you ever thought about how much your fridge or TV is costing you to run every year?
+How much do you think your fridge or dishwasher is costing you to run every year?
 The answer is probably more than you think - especially if the appliances you own are old or not very energy efficient.

 If you’re planning on buying a new appliance, it’s not just the upfront price you should consider, but also the cost of running it.
-That's why we've created calculators that reveal the electricity costs of all the dishwashers, freezers, fridges, fridge freezers, tumble dryers, TVs, washer-dryers and washing machines that Which? has tested, so you can compare how much different models will add to your energy bills.
+That's why we've created calculators that reveal the electricity costs of all the dishwashers, refrigeration products and washer-dryers that Which? has tested, so you can compare how much different models will add to your energy bills.

 Appliance cost calculators